thedanhle/Facial-Identification/README.md

 # Facial-Identification
-Program that identifies individual faces using a training model
+Program that identifies individual faces and displays the individual's identity on the live feed.
+This program uses OpenCV and is written in Python, using the numpy and pickle libraries.

 ## Creating facial recognition with identification: